bcgov/digital-trust-toolkit/docs/governance/employment/contractor-credential/governance.md

 The Cybersecurity and Digital Trust (CDT) branch serves as the governing authority for this governance framework.
 Each issuer and verifier of the credential is responsible for defining the specific procedures for its issuance and verification.

-The contact information for the CPO is:
+The contact information for the CDT is:
 * 	**Name:** Jillian Carruthers
 * 	**Title:** Sr. Executive Director
 * 	**Organization:** Cybersecurity and Digital Trust